rajibhossen/workload-driven-autoscaling-ensemble-cluster24/flux-with-amg/README-static.md

-# Static Setup with Flux and AMG
+# Static Setup with Flux and Laghos
 Static cluster means we will deploy the cluster with predefined instance number(8, 16, 32, 64) and we will not enable autoscaling.
-LAMMPS requires EFA enabled networking and a specific placement group.

 We will need to setup a kubernetes cluster in aws that will have necessary supports to run an application specifically LAMMPS.
 For example, AMG requires EFA enabled networking and a specific placement group.